 This blueberry orange bread with walnuts can be frozen for later use.
-One option is to freeze the entire loaf after you wrap it in parchment paper and place it in a freezer bag.
+One option is to freeze the entire loaf after wrapping it in parchment paper and placing it in a freezer bag.

 The second option is to slice the bread and wrap each piece individually.

-Most breads are good for up to 3 months in the freezer.
+Most loaves of bread are good for up to 3 months in the freezer.

 Suggested items for this recipe:

 - Grab a large bowl and stir together flour, sugar, baking powder.